rcarmo/transducers-py/README.md

 # transducers-py

-This is a first (and probably horribly broken) attempt at porting Cognitect's transducer library to Python, loosely based on the [JavaScript version](https://github.com/cognitect-labs/transducers-js) by David Nolen.
+This is a first attempt at porting Cognitect's transducer library to Python, loosely based on the [JavaScript version](https://github.com/cognitect-labs/transducers-js) by David Nolen.

+Currently adding tests (using `nose`), pull requests welcome.